longhorn/website/content/docs/1.5.0/references/settings.md

 The value in seconds specifies the timeout of the HTTP client to the replica's file sync server used for replica rebuilding, volume cloning, snapshot cloning, etc.

-#### Enable SPDK Data Engine (Preview Feature)
+### V2 Data Engine (Preview Feature)
+#### V2 Data Engine

 > Default: `false`

-This allows users to activate the SPDK data engine.
+This allows users to activate the v2 data engine based on SPDK.
 Currently, it is in the preview phase and should not be utilized in a production environment.

+> **Warning**
+>
+> - DO NOT CHANGE THIS SETTING WITH ATTACHED VOLUMES.
+Longhorn will block this setting update when there are attached volumes.
+>
+> - When applying the setting, Longhorn will restart all instance-manager pods.

+#### Offline Replica Rebuilding

+> Default: `enabled`

+This setting allows users to enable the offline replica rebuilding for volumes using v2 data engine.

+Here are the available options:
+- `enabled`
+- `disabled`

 ### Snapshot